JJKVIT/MultiViewer-Countdown-Timer/README.md

 1. Download the index.html file and the createTimer.js file.
 2. Navigate to appdata folder using 🪟+R and searching %localappdata%
 > [!NOTE]
-> Note %appdata% as that sends you to the roaming file instead of the local file
+> Not %appdata% as that sends you to the roaming file instead of the local file

    ![image](https://github.com/user-attachments/assets/33b5f9e9-60a8-465d-8853-6d2b9093156c)
 4. Navigate to the latest app version in the multiviewer folder